eikomaniac/RPS_Online/README.md

 Back-end coded in ASP.NET Core (C#).
 Simple REST API with an in-memory database.

+### Sidenote
+The `userId` value of the client is hardcoded as `1` but the field was added to the database schema anyway in order to make the code future-proof, for example if a user login system were to be implemented.

 ## Running the server
 ### Front-end
 To run the frontend server, run `yarn run start` in the `rps-front-end` directory.